hsablonniere/talk-rex-components-modules-cdn/index.slides.md

 > en gros tant qu'on mettait jQuery avant les plugins jQuery etc...
 > ça se passait bien.
 > Du coup, pour pas déteriorer les perfs et l'expérience utilisateur, on a commencé à faire de la...

+## todo
+TERSER:
+It's not well known, but whitespace removal and symbol mangling accounts for 95% of the size reduction in minified code for most JavaScript - not elaborate code transforms.
+One can simply disable compress to speed up Terser builds by 3 to 4 times.

 ## definition animation
 Concaténation